By: Marilyn L. Davis

 - Would this writing resonate for the reader?

 I also find encouragement in how many people found their true passions later in life.
-And lest you forget, as Bette Davis, the actress said, “Old age ain’t no place for sissies.”
+Just in case your forgot, Bette Davis, the actress said, “Old age ain’t no place for sissies.”
 But beyond that apt description, who else found their passion late in life?

 Some Notable Late Bloomers